ianlini/pandas-pitfalls/README.md

     cd pandas-pitfall
     ```

-1. build and execute the Jupyter notebook:
+2. build and execute the Jupyter notebook:

     ```sh
     docker-compose up --build
     ```

-2. click the URL shown on terminal to open Jupyter notebook
+3. click the URL shown on the terminal to open Jupyter notebook
-3. open `demo.ipynb` using Jupyter notebook
+4. open `demo.ipynb` using Jupyter notebook